 - An overview of online learning including benefits and challenges for instructors and students.

-- The importance of community in an online environments
+- The importance of community in online environments

 - Best practices in facilitating online discussions